Skip to main content

 Op Eds

 It might surprise many Georgians that, despite unprecedented job growth in the Atlanta area over the past 15 years, agriculture is Georgia’s largest industry, and still 1 out of 7 Georgians works in agriculture, forestry, or a related sector, according to the Georgia Farm Bureau.
+They contribute to the production of staple commodities included in some of our nation’s most commonly-used products.
+In fact, Georgia leads the nation in peanut, poultry, and pecan production, and is among the top producers of cotton, corn, eggs, and tomatoes.

 Issues:Federal Budget, Jobs, & the EconomyEconomy, Financial Services, & TradeJobs & WorkforceBusiness & EmployersFiscal ResponsibilityFiscal DisciplineFederal Budget, Appropriations, & TaxesBuilding Our CommunitiesAgriculture & Rural Development